vivekkotecha16/todo-app/README.md

 - Use the dropdown menu to filter tasks by status (default, completed, incomplete).

-Please Refer the screenSHots mentioned below
+Please Refer the screenshots mentioned below

 ![Screenshot from 2024-05-08 17-42-10](https://github.com/vivekkotecha16/todo-app/assets/167018102/b86a073b-95d0-4c14-97a0-ce919318983e)